 - Vertical FilesVertical Files collection, c.
 700 folders

 These files include newspaper clippings, campaign materials, brochures, and other information about people, places, and subjects relating to South Carolina politics and government.

 - Waddell, James M., Jr. (1922-2003)Papers, 1887-1918, 1935-2004, 3.75 ft.

 James Madison Waddell, Jr., represented Beaufort and Jasper Counties as a Democrat in the South Carolina General Assembly for over thirty-five years.
 He was particularly interested in coastal conservation issues, and was founder and chairman of the South Carolina Coastal Council (now the Office of Ocean and Coastal Resource Management).

-Harry Walker (1929-2008) served as Governor Fritz Hollings' legal assistant from 1959-1963.
-He was responsible for all legal matters that reached the Governor's office, advised Hollings on the constitutionality of bills sent for the governor's signature, oversaw statewide appointments and those requiring Senate confirmation, and served as disaster coordinator for South Carolina and as liaison with all law enforcement.
-This latter capacity proved particularly challenging, as Walker worked closely with SLED chief Pete Strom to ensure the peace during this watershed period of civil rights activities .
+Harry Walker (1929-2008) served as Governor Fritz Hollings' legal assistant from 1959 to 1963.
+He advised Hollings on all legal matters that reached the Governor's office, including statewide appointments and the constitutionality of bills.
+As the Governor's liaison with law enforcement, Walker worked closely with SLED chief Pete Strom during this watershed period of civil rights activities.